Who is Ebony? And is Robbo really Beckett Reid? A post-cliffhanger dissection! - News - Home and Away

 Whilst Justin was quick to blame Dean for his daughter’s disappearance, after he made what could be seen as a veiled threat towards Ava the previous day, it soon became apparent that he wasn’t involved.

 The mystery thickened when we saw Ava in the house of a middle-aged lady played by Genevieve Lemon, credited only as ‘Hazel’.

 As the sun is setting, and with a frantic Justin pleaing that he just wants to know that she’s safe, the mysterious woman enters a bedroom where Ava’s sat, and tells her: “I just heard from your dad, he has to work late, so we thought you might be able to stay the night here, if that’s okay?”

-Ava doesn’t seem too startled by the turn of events – but this peculiar character, whilst seemingly friendly, character certainly isn’t somebody we’ve seen before.
-However, if we were to reveal to you that her full name is actually Hazel Easton, then we may start to get an inkling of what’s going on…
+Ava doesn’t seem too startled by the turn of events – but this peculiar character, whilst seemingly friendly, certainly isn’t somebody we’ve seen before.
+However, if we were to reveal to you that her full name is actually Hazel Easton, then you may start to get an inkling of what’s going on…

 Viewers may recognise the surname as being the same as Boyd (Steve Le Marquand), the biker thug who Willow owed money to when she first turned up in Summer Bay…